coffeetiem/JAIStuff/README.md

 # JAIStuff
 ---
 ## Intro
-I put together this repo to share some of the docs that I have made for my own reference when creating bots, as well as some of what I have used with ChatGPT to make my vision a reality.
-A ChatGPT Pro subscription really helps with the JavaScript and JSON side of things, if you're either not knowledgable about that stuff or are dealing with **massive** amounts of info, as it includes access to Codex, which is designed to link to GitHub and help with coding specifically.
+I put together this repo to share some of the docs I use for creating roleplay bots with ChatGPT/Gemini, JanitorAI, and (optionally) Sophia’s Lorebary.

+The goal is to provide a **structured workflow**:
+- `anchorindex.md` defines the schema and how the docs fit together.
+- `gptprompt.md` sets the master system context and runtime rules.
+- Supporting docs (template, DeepseekRails, scripts, Lorebary) provide detail and examples.

+> ⚠️ Note: Bots should always function with **JanitorAI Scripts alone**.
+Lorebary is middleware for persistence and depth, not a requirement.

+---

 ## What you should know
-I'm putting a few different reference files on here.
-In my process, I tell ChatGPT or Gemini to reference `anchorindex.md` as the master index for how to use these files, and then I attach the following five files to that initial message:
+When starting a new character build, I typically tell ChatGPT or Gemini to reference `anchorindex.md` as the master index and then attach the following files:

-- `/GPT_Prompts/anchorindex.md` → main document for GPT to reference to understand instructions/schema of documentation
+- `/GPT_Prompts/anchorindex.md` → Index/schema for how to use all the other docs in combination.
-- `/GPT_Prompts/gptprompt.md` → whereas `anchorindex.md` provides a schema and index on how ChatGPT/Gemini should use the files in conjunction with one another, `gptprompt.md` contains the actual context and instructions for the prompt.
-- `/Process/template.md` → my personal criteria for filling out a template.
-Things like "Red Lines & Safety", "Scene Constraints", and "System Notes" all go in the character's personality block for persistence.
-This doesn't show up very well in Rich Text, so make sure you click "raw" or download the MD file and open in something like Notepad++ to view it properly.
-If you open them in Notepad++, make sure you go to Language→Markdown (preinstalled) to view it properly!
-- `/Process/DeepseekRails.md` → just some best practices for using Deepseek that I like to have GPT integrate into my system block and/or constant scripts.
-- `/ScriptingAndLorebooks/JanitorAIscriptsoverview.md` → You want this.
-It gives a good idea schema of *what* scripts are and *how* to write them, including an example of JavaScript at the end for using in advanced mode.
-- `/ScriptingAndLorebooks/LorebaryJSONReadme.md` → This gives a good overview of how to build Lorebooks in [Sophia's Lorebary](https://lorebary.sophiamccarty.com/).
-I like to include essential info like NPCs and basic setting stuff in the Janitor scripts as well as constant commands, and then have scripts call out to Lorebary as middleware.
-The reason I do this is because I can have Janitor call out to multiple Lorebary keys from within a script, making them nested knowledge.
-This is entirely optional--AFAIK, everything can be handled by Janitor scripts, but since I use an OpenRouter free API, I'm not overly concerned with tokens per message.
-I'm also typically using Lorebary's Memories module for managing my RP history.
-As far as scripts+Lorebary, YMMV.
+- `/GPT_Prompts/gptprompt.md` → Master system prompt with formatting rules, pacing, continuity, and implementation notes.
+- `/Process/template.md` → Character Card template.
+Includes personality structure, scene constraints, and system notes.
+View in raw markdown or an editor like Notepad++ for best results.
+- `/Process/DeepseekRails.md` → Roleplay rails for DeepSeek v3.1.
+Covers formatting, continuity beacons, NSFW rules, and golden rules.
+- `/ScriptingAndLorebooks/JanitorAIscriptsoverview.md` → Core reference for writing and structuring JanitorAI Scripts.
+Explains both lorebook-style and advanced JavaScript modes, with examples.
+- `/ScriptingAndLorebooks/LorebaryJSONReadme.md` → Guide for creating JSON lorebooks in Sophia’s Lorebary.
+Optional middleware for structured lore, NPCs, and rules.

+---

 ## Other things to consider
-Remember that, when you're using AI as a helper to build characters and settings, it's going to forget stuff.
-You can mitigate this a little bit by asking it to store things in permanent memory, but I've found it to be a good idea to occasionally reupload the reference documents and remind GPT what they're for every so often during our scheming.

-Also remember that vanilla ChatGPT isn't super-amazing at writing scripts by default.
-I blame this on the same memory issue, but I actually don't know that for sure.
-Instead, I have GitHub repos for the characters I'm working on that I update as vanilla GPT-5 and I work together on developing character cards, scenarios, and worldbuilding, then ask GPT-5, "how would you tell ChatGPT Codex to create `X`?"
-Then I run that prompt over on **ChatGPT Codex** while it's connected to the GitHub repo.
-Codex is *fantastic* at this side of things.
+AI helpers forget context over time.
+You can mitigate this by:
+- Re-uploading these reference docs occasionally.
+- Reminding GPT what each file is for during long sessions.

+Also:
+- Vanilla ChatGPT isn’t great at writing scripts by default.
+I offload script creation to ChatGPT Codex (a coding focused GPT model) connected to GitHub.
+This workflow produces stronger JavaScript and JSON for advanced use.
+- Keep your GitHub repo in sync with your evolving characters, scenarios, and worldbuilding, then use prompts like: *“How would you tell ChatGPT Codex to create `X`?”*

+This way, your workflow balances **creativity in ChatGPT** with **precision in Codex/GitHub**.